Breast torture: Breast bondage

 Breasts are sometimes compressed using a breast press.
 This device consists of two parallel bars or boards separated and fastened at either end by steel bolts or adjustable screws.
 The press is slightly longer than the width of the two breasts and typically made of wood or steel bars.
 Many of these devices are custom made at home.
 The breasts are placed between the bars and the bolts or screws are tightened to painfully compress them.
 The device is mostly effective on larger breasts.
 Sometimes the insides of the bars are lined with sandpaper or other uncomfortable surfaces for additional pain.

 Breast bondage ropes, particularly if tied tightly, can damage the breasts.
 Using conventional rope for breast bondage can result in rope burns.
 Ropes designed for BDSM use are typically made from soft cotton that lies flat against the skin to avoid this.
 If rope is less than 5 mm in diameter it can cut into the skin.
 Breast bondage also risks cutting off the blood circulation to the breasts and safety considerations require them not to be bound too tightly nor for too long.
-Tightly bound breasts can become swollen and darker, which can be visually appealing to some people.
-However, photographs of breast bondage sometimes show breasts that have turned purple or blue which indicates that blood circulation has been cut off.
-Numbness or a lack of sensation in the breasts are also indicators of this.
-It can be damaging and safety recommendations include the presence of scissors that can be used to remove ropes quickly if needed.
-It is also possible for additional supportive bondage used in breast bondage to restrict the flow of blood to the arms or legs, leading to nerve damage, muscle destruction, and eventually blood clots.
-Breast bondage in Japanese culture is generally practiced by women under thirty as a result of the body's decreasing ability to heal with age.
+Possible risks include fat necrosis, hematoma and fibrocystic breast changes.